Customizing GitHub Actions

 publish-jobs = ["./publish-greeter"]

-Running cargo-dist init for your tool will update your GitHub Actions configuration to make use of the new reusable workflow during the publish step.
+Running dist init for your tool will update your GitHub Actions configuration to make use of the new reusable workflow during the publish step.

 Custom runners